 A True HR Business Partner will infuse themselves with knowledge about their business

-My first ever opportunity to work in HR was as an HR Business Partner.
+My first ever opportunity to work in HR was an HR Business Partner.
 In those days it was when David Ulrich’s book which introduced Business Partnering, Human Resource Champions (1997), was being widely implemented throughout the UK.
-It was exciting times, a new ask was being made of “Personnel Departments” and businesses were curious and expectant about how this new model of HR would benefit them.
+It was exciting times, a new ask was being made of “Personnel Departments”.
+Businesses were curious and expectant about how this new model of HR would benefit them.

 When Ulrich introduced the notion of business partnering, he identified, 4 distinct functions for an HR Business Partner :

 - The role of a change agent.

 Immediately, role and job specifications were re-examined to make sure HR had the necessary skills identified by Ulrich.
 The business partner became a staple addition to the HR family.